 The lake is situated about 55km (34 miles) from the Slovenian capital, Ljubljana.
 I was staying in a hotel in the city and took a day trip by bus from Ljubljana bus station, however there are plenty of nearby hotels if you wanted to stay at the lake for longer.

-There are many legends and stories about Lake Bled, including how it was formed.
+Considered one of the best islands in Europe, there are many legends and stories about Lake Bled, including how it was formed.

 According to locals, the surrounding hills were originally inhabited by fairies, but when farmers allowed their sheep to graze the area and eat all of the grass, it angered the fairies.
 In retaliation they flooded the area, creating the lake at the bottom of the valley.